1,000+ Opportunities

 Consent to Grantee REsponsibilities In choosing to participate in the site visit, applicants have consented, if the grant is awarded, to comply with the Grantee Responsibilities .
 Access the Phase II submission

-Based on current listing details, eligibility includes: Organizations headquartered in Southern California or with a local chapter in Los Angeles County.
-Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: Organizations headquartered in Southern California, or national/statewide organizations with an independent affiliate, local chapter, or office in Southern California for projects benefiting Los Angeles County communiti… Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.